 If you’ve ever watched, say, the Chelsea Flower Show and thought to yourself, ‘Gosh, wouldn’t a wildflower meadow be lovely?’ then you’re in the right place.
 Yes, wildflower meadows are lovely, and even lovelier than that - they are amazingly easy to look after.

-So why is it so easy to create a wildflower meadow at your own home?
+So why are wildflowers so easy to look after?
 Well, the simple fact is that wildflowers THRIVE in poor soil conditions so starving your soil of nutrients is highly beneficial for their growth.
 This is one of the only time’s that being a horticultural Horlicks will really pay off.

 Once you’ve picked and purchased your mix, you should plan to sow your wildflower seeds in March.
 To do that, we’ve created a quick ten step plan for you to follow.